-- at least 28 days before the earliest date that historical data show BTV transmission may recommence; or - 2) immediately if current climatic data or data from a surveillance programme indicate an earlier resurgence of activity of adult Culicoides.
+- 1) at least 28 days before the earliest date that historical data show transmission of BTV may recommence; or - immediately if current climatic data or data from a surveillance programme indicate an earlier resurgence of activity of adult Culicoides.

-A BTV seasonally free zone in which ongoing surveillance has found no evidence that Culicoides are present will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or semen, embryos or oocytes from infected countries or infected zones.
+A seasonally free zone in which ongoing surveillance has found no evidence that Culicoides are present will not lose its free status through the introduction of vaccinated, seropositive or infective ruminants or camelids, or semen or embryos from infected countries or infected zones.